Select Purchase Recommendation Returns

 The Turnaround Letter is a monthly newsletter that makes money for its subscribers by providing investment insight, advice and stock purchase recommendations.
-Written for over 28 years by George Putnam, III, The Turnaround Letter has had the longevity and proven track record necessary to gain the confidence of thousands of investors and industry experts.
+Written for 29 years by George Putnam, III, The Turnaround Letter has had the longevity and proven track record necessary to gain the confidence of thousands of investors and industry experts.

 - The 15-year annualized return on The Turnaround Letter's monthly stock purchase recommendations is 12.19%, vs. the S&P 500's 9.17% (through 7/31/18).